 PHIL1090–1091 (THEO1090–1091) Perspectives on Western Culture I and II (Perspectives I)

-This 2-semester, 12-credit course fulfills the Core requirements in both Philosophy and Theology.
-For Freshmen Only
+This two-semester, 12-credit course fulfills the Core requirements in both Philosophy and Theology.
+For freshmen only.

 UNAS1104–1105/UNAS1106–1107 Modernism and the Arts I and II

-This 2-semester course fulfills the 6-credit Philosophy Core requirement, the 3-credit Literature Core requirement, and the 3-credit Fine Arts Core requirement.
+This two-semester course fulfills the 6-credit Philosophy Core requirement, the 3-credit Literature Core requirement, and the 3-credit Fine Arts Core requirement.

 UNAS1109–1110/UNAS1111–1112 Horizons of the New Social Sciences I and II

-This 2-semester course fulfills the 6-credit Philosophy Core requirement and the 6-credit Social Sciences Core requirement.
+This two-semester course fulfills the 6-credit Philosophy Core requirement and the 6-credit Social Sciences Core requirement.

 UNAS1119–1120/UNAS1121–1122 New Scientific Visions I and II